 Who qualifies as full-time self-employed?

-- You spend more than 30 hours a week working for yourself, and at least 50% of your income comes from working for yourself.
+- You work more than 30 hours per week in your self-employment and earn at least 50% of your total income from it.

 Want to start a Freiberufler business?